New King James Version

-The New King James Version (NKJV) is a translation of the Bible in contemporary English.
+The New King James Version (NKJV) is a translation of the Bible in contemporary English, working as a revision of the King James Version.
 Published by Thomas Nelson, the complete NKJV was released in 1982.
-With regard to its textual basis, the NKJV relies on a recently published critical edition (the Biblia Hebraica Stuttgartensia) for the Old Testament, while opting to use the Textus Receptus for the New Testament.
+With regard to its textual basis, the NKJV relies on a modern critical edition (the Biblia Hebraica Stuttgartensia) for the Old Testament, while opting to use the Textus Receptus for the New Testament.

-The NKJV is described by Thomas Nelson as being "scrupulously faithful to the original, yet truly updated to enhance its clarity and readability."
+The NKJV is described by Thomas Nelson as being "scrupulously faithful to the original [King James Version], yet truly updated to enhance its clarity and readability."